Danielle de Barbarac

 The costume design of the whole film is geared to the fashion of the early Renaissance era.
 The gown is double-layered.
 The underskirt is made of off-white crepe satin.
 The hem of the skirt is padded.
 In contrast to the screen used gown, the overskirt is exclusively made of brass-colored metallic crinkle and not of panels from embroidered and unembroidered metallic crinkle.
 The overskirt has a small train.
 The front opening is decorated with a silver bullion trim.

-The sleeves are a sandwich construction of a base sleeve on which the different sleeve segments are are mounted.
-The puffed segments are made of brass-colored metallic crinkle and filled with wadding.
-The gauntlets are made of white embroidered and beaded crinkle silk chiffon.
-A silver ribbon, a pearl fringe and a ivory crochetet trim embroidered with facet cut metal beads are placed just above the upper gauntlet.
-The upper gautlet is embroidered with bullion thread.
+Finally, I managed to remake the sleeves in 2015.
+The sleeves consist of different segments.
+The wide, puffed segments are made of brass-colored metallic crinkle and mounted an a tight-fitting inner sleeve made of golden duchesse satin.
+The puffed upper sleeve is tied with the help of 3 pairs of silver soutache.
+A silver ribbon, a gold ribbon, a pearl fringe and three ivory crocheted trims (embroidered with facet cut metal beads and tiny, clear bugle beads) are placed just above the upper gauntlet.
+The gauntlets are made of a doulbe layer of ivory colored tulle.
+The upper gauntlets are decorated with a narrow silver passement trim in a swirl-like design and clear, silver-lined bugle beads.
 A silver bullion trim is sewn onto the lower edge of the upper gauntlet.
-The lower gauntlet is embroidered with 7 silver appliques, sequins and beads.
-The upper edge of the lower gauntlet is decorated with the same silver metallic trim as the waistline.
+The lower gauntlets are decorated with silber flower appliques, silver sequins, clear, silver-lined beads, a silver lace trim and a pearl fringe.
+The upper edge of the lower gauntlet is decorated with the same silver metallic trim as the waistline and a pearl fringe.
 The sleeve hem is edged with silver lace and pearl fringe.
-Silver soutage and big pearls fake the sleeve slit and button closure
+Silver soutachee and big pearls fake the sleeve slit and button closure.

 The gown is completely lined with white acetate linning and closes in the back with an invisible zipper.